JeffLiusGitHub/pacman/README.md

 # Project Intro

 This project utilizes React and JavaScript, along with some Lottie animations in the title.
 The entire project utilizes styled-components for CSS styling and has been optimized for code formatting using Prettier and ESLint.
+The repo will run husky hook when use git.
 The project also includes testing for certain scenarios and is deployed on Firebase using Git Actions for CI/CD.
 You can view it at the following [URL](https://pacman-4aed0.web.app/).

 ## Getting Started with Create React App